-This initiative of the President of the European Commission is designed to promote a new interdisciplinary culture: an initiative of hope to "think and test the way we want to live together in post-covid times.
-(And) to make the spaces where we live and the way we experience them Sustainable-Beautiful- Together."
+This initiative of the President of the European Commission is designed to promote a new interdisciplinary culture: an initiative of hope to "think and test the way we want to live together in post-Covid times.
+(And) to make the spaces where we live and the way we experience them Sustainable-Beautiful-Together."

-Announced in her first State of the Union speech (Sept 2020), the proposed approach is to link the education sectors, architects, town planners and to think of "forms follows planet" as a new form of development.
-Uniquely, the initiative is not steered directly by a DG (since they are sectoral) but by the research centre and because it doesn't have a defined programme.
+The suggested approach was announced in her first State of the Union speech in September 2020, and involves bringing together the education sector, architects, and town planners and adopting the principle of "form follows planet" as a new form of development.
+Uniquely, the initiative is not steered directly by a DG (since they are sectoral) but by the research centre because it does not have a defined programme.
 The current phase is an open contribution phase.
-Crucially, it is very very very well supported by the President herself who absolutely wants European funds to be earmarked (the two other commissioners in charge are the RDT and REGIO commissioners) and it has a great deal of political capital.
+Crucially, this approach has the full support of the President herself, who absolutely wants European funds to be earmarked (the two other commissioners in charge are the RDT and REGIO commissioners) and it has a great deal of political capital.
 One opportunity is the President's suggestion of having local conversations to bring out ideas.

 The New European Bauhaus initiative is an opportunity for cities to define and develop their agenda together with their own transformation compass and the indicators that go with it.
-Rather than "do not significant harm we can aspire to having a high transformative power!
-Having the support of the Portuguese President so that the cities define their own indicators of "success" of the recovery and a timetable for doing so would be very useful.
+Beyond simply "do no significant harm", we can aspire to high transformative power!
+It would also be very useful to have the support of the Portuguese President for cities to define themselves the metrics for success in recovery and their own timetables to achieve them.

-We will collectively make stories and not only tell stories.
+We write our stories together, not just tell them.

 THANK YOU

 Energy Cities' mission is to empower cities and citizens to shape and transition to futureproof cities.
 We showcase concrete alternatives deployed by cities, we advocate to change politic and economic governance at all levels and we foster a wide cultural change leading to a futureproofed society.
-Energy Cities community is composed by local leaders of thousands of cities in 30 European countries.
+Energy Cities community is made up of local leaders of thousands of cities in 30 European countries.